-I am a data scientist at Evonik residing in Boston, Massachusetts.
+I am a machine learning researcher at STR residing in Boston, Massachusetts.
+Previously, I was a data scientist at Evonik.
 Broadly, I am interested in the intersection of optimization, linear algebra, and deep learning.
 Specifically, I am interested in graph deep learning, first-order optimization methods, and minimax optimization.

 I completed my PhD in mathematics at Rensselaer Polytechnic Institute where I was advised by Yangyang Xu and mentored by Jie Chen.
 My research focus was on providing complexity analysis for first-order optimization methods in decentralized computing environments.